SpeedCodeOrg/LLM4PP/README.md

 What you will submit is a file similar to the various versions of `evaluation.py` that we have provided.
 You are given a list of problems, and then asked to produce optimized code for each of the problems.
 We will be running the code that you submit on our end.

 ## Additional Information
-For more information, there is documentation in the `ParEval` directory here, which is a slightly modified version of the official `ParEval` benchmark located [here](https://github.com/parallelcodefoundry/ParEval) to support code optimization.
+For more information, there is documentation in the `ParEval` directory here, which is a slightly modified version of the official ParEval benchmark.
+The PolyBench benchmark has been adapted to fit within the format the ParEval benchmark uses.

+The official `ParEval` benchmark is located [here](https://github.com/parallelcodefoundry/ParEval) , and the official `PolyBench` benchmark is located [here](https://github.com/MatthiasJReisinger/PolyBenchC-4.2.1/tree/master).

 If you have any questions, please do not hesitate to contact us.